solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In some of the very ancient limestones there are curious objects varying in size from a few cubic inches to a cubic foot or more, of hemispherical, conical or massive shape, and with a layered structure.
 They are usually composed of carbonate of lime, but occasionally of silica.

-Goldfuss, in his great folio 'Petrefacta Germaniae' (1826), was the first to describe and figure objects of this kind, which he found chiefly in the Devonian limestone of Gerolstein in the Eifel.
+Goldfuss, in his great folio _Petrefacta Germaniae_ (1826), was the first to describe and figure objects of this kind, which he found chiefly in the Devonian limestone of Gerolstein in the Eifel.

 Examples from this neighbourhood often have alternating dense and porous concentric layers.
 (See Plate 3., copied from the original figure.)
 Goldfuss placed the specimens in a new genus and species, _Stromatopora* concentrica_, which he ranked among the corals near _Millepora_.
 This very pardonable mistake was the parent of a long line of errors.